-As at December 31, 2022 the Company wholly owned EDCOR Drilling Services Inc. ("EDCOR") and Sparton International Holdings Inc. ("SIH").
-During the year, SIH's ownership in VanSpar increased from 87.46% to 90%, due to cancellation of shares owned by minority shareholders.
+As at September 30, 2023 and December 31, 2022, the Company wholly owned EDCOR Drilling Services Inc. ("EDCOR") and Sparton International Holdings Inc. ("SIH").
+SIH owned an 90% interest in VanSpar Mining Inc. ("VanSpar").

 Subsidiaries are entities over which the Company has control, where control is determined based on whether the Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 The effects of potential voting rights that are currently exercisable are considered when assessing whether control exists.
 Subsidiaries are fully consolidated when control is transferred to the Company, and become unconsolidated when control ceases.